gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 ## Meta Querying Objects in C++

-Who dream of writing `$Foo.members()`? yeah, me too.
-But this isn't about the future but what we can do now.
-Does C++ let you list the set of members or the set of other things?
-For listing members, unfortunately, no. Well I mean, we can do it today, but not without serious limitations.
+Right now, C++ has very limited support for meta querying.
+For example, we cannot *yet* write `$Foo.members()`.
+There are some tricks that exists that we can use today, but not without serious limitations.

-Using dark wizardry, some genious people managed to reflect members of class types to some extent using only C++14.
+Using dark wizardry, some geniuses managed to reflect members of class types to some extent using only C++14.
 The library implementing this is called [`magic_get`](https://github.com/apolukhin/magic_get).
 The limitation is that the reflected class must be an aggregate type.
 Sadly, many of reflection use case for class member also need member names, such as serialization. magic_get cannot fetch member names, only the count of members in the reflected class and their types.

 The mechanism implementing this is too complicated for a single blog post.
 If you're interested in the implementation details of magic_get, I suggest you to watch the cppcon 2016 talk [C++14 Reflections Without Macros, Markup nor External Tooling..](https://www.youtube.com/watch?v=abdeAew3gmQ).